ltbinsbe/FPcourse/README.md

 FPcourse
 ========

-How to explain the benefits Functional Programming to your imperative co-worker
+How to explain the benefits of Functional Programming to your imperative co-worker

 Contents
 _________